 To what extent would you agree or disagree with the following statements about your payment experience?

-Driver score
+My withdrawals appear quickly in my bank account.
+Driver score % strongly agree/agree

 Growing market

 Kindred is well placed to capture a meaningful share of the huge potential of the US market.
 Last year, Kindred entered the US market and has already established a strong foothold there, a market which has the potential to become the largest locally regulated market in the world.